mgmeier/purescript-matrix/docs/Data/Matrix4.md

 makeScale3 :: Number -> Number -> Number -> Mat4
 ```

+Creates a transformation matrix for scaling by 3 scalar values, one for

 #### `makeScale`

 ``` purescript
 makeScale :: Vec3N -> Mat4
 ```

+Creates a transformation matrix for scaling each of the x, y, and z axes by

 #### `scale3`